 Karl May- Old Shatterhand and Winnetou

 Karl May might be the best-selling German novelist that most Americans never heard of.
-May’s stories of the American West have made frontiersmen and Native Americans come alive in Germany since 1893.
-For Germans of a certain age, Old Shatterhand, and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.
+May’s stories of the American West have brought frontiersmen and Native Americans to life in Germany since 1893.
+For Germans of a certain age, Old Shatterhand and Winnetou are as familiar as Harry Potter, Ron, and Hermione are to my kids.
 The number of books sold…

 Frau Holle- Grimm Fairy Tale, Legend, and Goddess